fastlane/fastlane/README.md

     sigh --skip_install

-To save the provisioning profile under a specific name, use the -f option:
+To save the provisioning profile under a specific name, use the -q option:

-    sigh -a com.krausefx.app -u username -f "myProfile.mobileprovision"
+    sigh -a com.krausefx.app -u username -q "myProfile.mobileprovision"

 If you need the provisioning profile to be renewed regardless of its state use the `--force` option.
 This gives you a profile with the maximum lifetime. `--force` will also add all available devices to this profile.